 - Notre Dame Directory (People, Offices/Departments): Connect with fellow students, staff and faculty

 - Notre Dame Alumni Clubs: These clubs connect you with people in a particular geographic region.
 Students can find upcoming events that provide the opportunity to network with alumni – some sites even allow you to upload your resume and others have job and internship postings.
 You can also try to connect with the young alumni representative of the club.

-- LinkedIn (User Guide): View professional profiles, join groups, and follow employers to build connections and learn from industry professionals
+- LinkedIn (how to find people): View professional profiles, join groups, and follow employers to build connections and learn from industry professionals

 - Finding Emails: If you are having difficulty locating contact information, consider using sites such as ♣ Career Shift, Email Format, and "Hunter" to find email addresses for contacts.